orfeus-eu/documentation/docs/_build/html/_sources/adria_array_crg.rst.txt

 	The CRG Seismicity & Seismic Sources is split into four subgroups to coordinate the collaborative work:
 		#.
 Survey of monitoring practices at national agencies.
 		#.
-Parametric data exchange with EMSC, station naming and reporting:  `C. Papazachos <mailto:kpapaza@geo.auth.gr>`_ & `C. Evangelidis <mailto:cevan@noa.gr>`_.
+Parametric data exchange with EMSC, station naming and reporting:  `Costas Papazachos <mailto:kpapaza@geo.auth.gr>`_ & `Christos Evangelidis <mailto:cevan@noa.gr>`_.
 		#.
-Machine learning for seismicity detection and location & crowd processing:  `D. Sindija <mailto:dinko.sindija@gfz.hr>`_ & `F. Tilmann <mailto:tilmann@gfz-potsdam.de>`_.
+Machine learning for seismicity detection and location & crowd processing:  `Dinko Sindija <mailto:dinko.sindija@gfz.hr>`_ & `Frederik Tilmann <mailto:tilmann@gfz-potsdam.de>`_.
 		#.
-Moment tensors and seismic sources: `G. Petersen <mailto:gesap@gfz-potsdam.de>`_ & `E. Sokos <mailto:esokos@upatras.gr>`_.
+Moment tensors and seismic sources: `Gesa Petersen <mailto:gesap@gfz-potsdam.de>`_ & `Efthimios Sokos <mailto:esokos@upatras.gr>`_.
 The AdriaArray Seismic Network produced a huge increase in available real time data for source studies in local and regional distances.
 The subgroup deals with the usage of this data in real time moment tensor or focal mechanism retrieval applications, as well as in detailed source studies of earthquakes across different magnitude scales, in the Adria area (e.g. extended source studies, slip inversions etc).
 Goals are the exchange of knowledge and methods, fostering discussions of best practices, exchanging results and collaborating in research projects.

 CRG 'Body wave tomography'
 ---------------------------
-	- Chair: `C. Piromallo <mailto:claudia.piromallo@ingv.it>`_
+	- Chair: `Claudia Piromallo <mailto:claudia.piromallo@ingv.it>`_
 	- Co-chair: `Pasquale De Gori <pasquale.degori@ingv.it>`_ & `Clement Esteve <clement.esteve@univie.ac.at>`_.

 Description of topic and first tasks to be tackled